 At the time of publication, approximate exchange rates for major currencies were as follows:

 Of course, exchange rates are subject to constant change.
 For the most up-to-date rates use an online currency converter like XE.com.
-XE.com is also available as an app for your tablet or smartphone and it’s a great idea to download it (or a similar app) before your departure.
-This way you’ll be able to make quick conversions in situ and will know if you’re staying within budget when paying for meals, souvenirs and taxi rides.
+XE.com is also available as an app for your tablet or smartphone and it’s a great idea to download it before your departure.
+This way you’ll be able to make quick conversions on the go and will know if you’re staying within budget when paying for meals, souvenirs, and taxi rides.

-It’s possible for budget travelers to live on as little as 600 EGP (approximately 35 USD) per day in Egypt.
-This includes a basic room, local food and admission to one tourist attraction.
-For mid-range trips, we recommend budgeting around 1800 EGP (approximately 100 USD) per day, while luxury trips with 5-star accommodation, private tours, and fine cuisine can cost double that.
+It’s possible for budget travelers to live on as little as 600 EGP (approximately 40 USD) per day in Egypt.
+This includes a basic room, local food, transport, and admission to one major tourist attraction.
+For mid-range trips, we recommend budgeting up to 1800 EGP (approximately 120 USD) per day, while luxury trips with 5-star accommodation, private tours, and fine cuisine can cost double that.

 Exchanging Currency & Other Cash Tips

 When exchanging your money it’s a good idea to shop around for the best price.
 Make sure to ask how much you will receive after all charges and commissions have been deducted before agreeing to a deal.
-Once you have your Egyptian pounds, be sensible about how you carry them around.
+Once you have your Egyptian pounds, stay safe by being sensible about how you carry them around.
 It’s a good idea to conceal your cash in a money belt and to keep an emergency stash hidden in your luggage or in the hotel safe.
-Make sure to ask for plenty of smaller denominations for tipping, paying for taxis and haggling in local markets.
+Make sure to ask for plenty of smaller denominations for tipping, paying for taxis, and haggling in local markets.

 Using Your Card to Draw from an ATM

 Sometimes the easiest and cheapest way to get cash is to withdraw it from a local ATM.
 ATMs are readily available in big cities like Cairo or Alexandria.
-If you’re headed to a more remote area, make sure to draw enough cash before you leave as you may struggle to find ATMs easily (if at all) once you reach your destination.
-Only use ATMs in reputable areas and be aware of anyone trying to assist you.
-Most ATMs will charge a small fee for using a foreign card so minimize costs by drawing larger amounts.
+If you’re headed to a more remote area, make sure to draw enough cash before you leave as you may struggle to find an ATM once you reach your destination.
+Only use ATMs in reputable areas and be wary of anyone trying to assist you.
+Most ATMs will charge a small fee for using a foreign card so it makes sense to minimize costs by drawing larger amounts.
 Some ATMs have a EGP 2,000 limit, however; look for a Banque du Caire machine if you wish to draw more than that.

 Debit and credit cards from major foreign banks should be accepted throughout Egypt (Visa and Mastercard cards are typically a safe bet).
 Before you travel, contact your bank to confirm whether your card will work and to ask about withdrawal fees on their side.
 You should also ask them to make a note of your travel dates so they won’t think your card has been stolen and cancel it the first time you use it at an Egyptian ATM.
 A backup card is a good idea if you have one, as is making a note of your bank’s overseas helpline number in case of emergency.

-Cash is king in Egypt and many local restaurants, shops and tour operators will not have card facilities.
-However, you should be able to pay electronically at high-end stores and hotels — make sure to check first before racking up a huge bill.
+Cash is king in Egypt and many local restaurants, shops, and tour operators will not have card facilities.
+However, you should be able to pay electronically at most mid-range and high-end stores, restaurants, and hotels; just make sure to check first before racking up a huge bill.
 Travelers checks are redundant in Egypt.
 You’ll be hard pushed to find anywhere that will accept them and banks will overcharge you to cash them in.